"I have become more confident in myself and want to serve and contribute to the community throughout my life."

 The Value of Intergenerational Programs

-Social connections between elders and youth are no longer a natural occurrence in today's North American society.
+Social connections between seniors and youth are no longer a natural occurrence in today's North American society.
 Most of us have little natural opportunity to live in a close-knit community where wisdom is shared between generations.
 In both our families and neighbourhoods, we need to redefine the roles and responsibilities of people at each stage of life and create ways to strengthen ties in our communities.

 Community Need: A Societal Shift Toward Increased Segregation of Generations